sandstreamdev/std/date/README.md

 # fromDays

-Converts given day count to milliseconds.
+Converts the given day count to milliseconds.

 ## Type signature